 During light-assisted sclerotherapy, light illuminates the veins and their branch points.
 This allows the provider to clearly identify the source of the dysfunction and precisely perform sclerotherapy for better results.

-Light Assisted Sclerotherapy injections are treatment for varicose veins, reticular veins, spider veins and broken capillaries.
+Light Assisted Sclerotherapy injections are a treatment for varicose veins, reticular veins, spider veins and broken capillaries.

 Am I a Candidate for Sclerotherapy?

 Anyone who suffers from varicose veins as well as spider and deeper veins is a potential candidate for sclerotherapy.
+Sometimes sclerotherapy is not needed and your veins can be treated with the YAG laser.
 Results from sclerotherapy will vary according to the individual and the extent of the vein issue.
-To find out if you are a good candidate for this treatment schedule a consultation with our expert at Shiloh Medical Clinic.
+To find out if you are a good candidate for sclerotherapy or laser vein treatment, schedule a consultation with our experts at Shiloh Medical Clinic….Dr.
+Julie Reil and Tanya Hahne, LPN.

 After light assisted sclerotherapy, treated veins tend to fade within a few weeks, although they might not disappear completely.
 It can take 6-12 months for full results.
 Most veins need more than one sclerotherapy treatment, depending on size and complexity.